dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 ## Question 1: Which shortstop converted the most outs above average?

 The leader in Outs Above Average (OAA) in this dataset was playerid 162066 with 11.09 outs above average.
-I used a fully Bayesian model (Multilevel Logistic Regression) so the leaderboard below has OAA_mean (the estimate of OAA) and OAA_std (the estimate of uncertainty) instead of just OAA.
-I've also added OAA_per_Opp to give a rate stat next to the counting stat.
+I used a fully Bayesian model (Multilevel Logistic Regression) so the leaderboard below has OAA_mean (the point estimate of OAA) and OAA_std (the uncertainty around that estimate) instead of just OAA.
+I've also added OAA_per_Opp to give a rate stat next to the counting OAA stat.

 |   rank |   playerid |   opportunities |   OAA_mean |   OAA_std |   OAA_per_Opp |
 |-------:|-----------:|----------------:|-----------:|----------:|--------------:|